Zipcoder/CR-Vendor-Slides/md/design-patterns-and-principles.md

 * Polymorphic open/closed principle
 * Meyer's open/closed principle
 	* A class is open if it is still available for extension.
+		* Open, since any new class may use it as parent, adding new features.
 	* A module will be said to be closed if it is available for use by other modules.
 		* Closed since it may be compiled, stored in a library, baselined, and used by client classes.
-Open, since any new class may use it as parent, adding new features.